Estimating Large Language Model Capabilities without Labeled Test Data: Introduction

 \section{Introduction}

 In-context learning (ICL) with large language models (LLMs) has shown great potential in performing a wide range of language tasks \cite{brown2020language}.
 ICL has the unique advantages of being data-efficient (\textit{i.e.}, only a few labeled training examples are needed) and accessible (\textit{i.e.}, expertise in training models is no longer required).
 With these advantages, a non-expert user can create a system to perform a new task within minutes by writing a few examples.
-This gives rise to the popularity of ICL--- it is being adopted and tested for a variety of use cases, many of which are not even traditional NLP tasks.
+This gives rise to the popularity of ICL--- it is being adopted and tested for a variety of use cases that stretch the boundary of what is considered possible to do with language models.

-Despite the advantages of ICL, its performance is highly task-dependent (see Figure \ref{fig:cbqa} in the Appendix).
+Despite the advantages of ICL, its performance is highly task-dependent (see Figure \ref{fig:cbqa}).
 It surpasses expectations on some tasks that are difficult for humans, such as answering trivia questions or riddles, but achieves near-zero performance on seemingly trivial tasks such as some text editing or spelling tasks \cite{srivastava2022beyond}.
-While evaluating ICL with a labeled test set is a direct solution, it greatly reduces the appeal of ICL, as one of ICL's key selling points is that it does not require a large labeled dataset.
-In addition, many tasks do not come with a labeled test set due to high annotation costs. (\textit{e.g.}, medical/law-related questions that require professional knowledge to answer).
+While evaluating ICL with a labeled test set is a direct solution to know whether ICL will be effective, it greatly reduces the appeal of ICL, as one of ICL's key selling points is that it does not require a large labeled dataset.
+In addition, many tasks do not come with a labeled test set due to high annotation costs (\textit{e.g.}, medical/law-related questions that require professional knowledge to answer).
 In such cases, it is highly desirable to estimate the ICL performance without a labeled test set.
-This would help system developers determine whether ICL is likely to be useful for their problem of interest.
+This would help system developers determine whether ICL is likely to be useful for their problems of interest.